folio-org/folio-install/single-server.md

 ### Sidebar: Building from the bleeding edge -- part II

-If you would rather deploy the most recent code for the backend, rather than relying on the `okapi-install.json` and `stripes-install.json` files from the folio-testing, you can create your own files using the procedure below. **Proceed at your own risk!** You could end up with a system that contains unstable code.
+If you would rather deploy the most recent code for the backend, rather than relying on the `okapi-install.json` and `stripes-install.json` files from the platform-complete, then create your own files using the procedure below. **Proceed at your own risk!** You could end up with a system that contains unstable code.
 In addition, the reference and sample data included in this repository may not be compatible with your new backend.

 1. Build a list of frontend modules to enable